The Robot Revolution: Release

 An advanced press screening for "The Robot Revolution" occurred on 31 March 2025.
 The episode was simultaneously released on BBC iPlayer at 8 a.m.
 British Summer Time (BST) in the United Kingdom and on Disney+ in the United States at 12 a.m.
 Pacific Daylight Time on 12 April.
 A BBC One broadcast followed later in the day at 6:50 p.m.
 BST.
 Disney also handled international distribution of the episode.

 Ratings

 Overnight viewing figures estimated that the episode was watched by 2 million people on its BBC One broadcast, making it the second most-watched programme of the night on BBC One behind the finale of Gladiators series 2, as well as the fourth most-watched programme of the day.
-Within a week after its broadcast, the episode had been viewed by 3.57 million and was the twenty-first most-watched show of the week.
+The episode received a total of 3.56 million consolidated viewers across 7 days, and a total of 4.34 million consolidated viewers across 28 days.